Posted on Leave a comment

 K2O electrolytes review clean hydration powder sticks

 Quick answer: K2O is best for clean, everyday hydration with a balanced electrolyte profile.
-It is not the best choice for high-sodium needs or intense endurance workouts.
+It is not ideal for heavy sweating, endurance workouts, or high sodium replacement.

 Best For